angelinopersia/papofic/README.md

 - No part of your contribution contains offensive content or slurs in any way.
 - The CSS is flexible enough, and obviously, isn't painful to look at.

-## Install and launch

-The package manager `yarn` is required to install the project's dependencies (`yarn install`) and run the code (`yarn start`).

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).